 Share this post with someone who could use a loving reminder today.

-By being the most loving version of yourself, you bring light into this world like no one else can.
+By being the most loving version of yourself, you bring a light into this world that would otherwise be missing.

 Free feather clip art by Angie Makes; lettering by Aim Happy.